The-Perceptual-Research-Consortium/reality-hacking/docs/index.md

 ### 2. FILTER PRAGMATISM AXIOM

 All perceptual filters should be evaluated based on their utility rather than their "truth."
 Since we can never perceive infinity directly, all filters are necessarily partial and incomplete.
 The question becomes not "Is this filter true?" but "Does this filter reveal patterns that serve my intentions?"

+**QUANTUM ACTIVATION**: Look around your environment.
+First, notice what you're automatically filtering for.
+Now, deliberately shift to filter for "untapped resources" for 30 seconds.
+Notice what becomes visible through this lens that was invisible through your default filter.
+You've just experienced Filter Pragmatism in action—not as theory but as perceptual technology.

 This liberates you from the exhausting quest for absolute correctness while empowering you with experimental pragmatism.
 Like quantum physicists who recognize that different measurement approaches reveal different aspects of subatomic reality, you select filters based on what they reveal rather than metaphysical alignment.